 You might be wondering what causes stomach bloating.
 There are dozens of different sneaky reasons you might develop a bloated stomach — allergies, hormonal imbalances, thyroid dysfunction, gut troubles and more.
 It might seem hard to narrow down the culprit, but the more information you can gather about your reactions to different foods and circumstances, the better idea you’ll have as to what triggers your symptoms.

-Bloating itself is usually a problem with digestion.
+Belly bloat itself is usually a problem with digestion.
 Making it more confusing, many different things can affect gut health, the ability to metabolize food properly and our body’s way of naturally eliminating waste.
-(3) Because so many different factors can contribute to stomach bloating — including some that seem totally unrelated, like sleep or stress — it’s possible to become bloated any time of the day or month.
+(2) Because so many different factors can contribute to stomach bloating — including some that seem totally unrelated, like sleep or stress — it’s possible to become bloated any time of the day or month.

 Contrary to what most people think, bloating is not the same as carrying around extra fat mass or even “water weight.”
-Fluids can’t actually accumulate in your stomach, although you might be bloated and have water retention in other parts of your body (like your ankles, face and feet) at the same time as having stomach bloating if you have a condition that’s causing both.
-(4)
+Fluids can’t actually accumulate in your stomach, although you might be bloated and have water retention in other parts of your body (like your ankles, face and feet) while also having stomach bloating, if you have a condition that’s causing both.
+(3)